-Mark Prisk MP is Minister for Housing.
+Mark Prisk is Minister for Housing and MP for Hertford and Stortford.
 Follow Mark on Twitter.

 If you look back over the last 30 years, of all the ways in which Conservatives have helped people who want to get on in life, the Right to Buy stands out.
 Over two million families have benefitted since Margaret Thatcher launched the policy early in the 1980s.